ESRF-BCU/tango-spec-ds/doc/TangoSpec.md

 #### Development environment

-For development, you can get get the code from ESRF gitlab:
+For development, you can get the code from ESRF gitlab:

     $ git clone git@gitlab.esrf.fr:spec/tango-spec-ds.git

 ### Setup a new TangoSpec server

-Go to jive and select *Edit ‣ Create server*.
+Go to jive and select Edit ‣ Create server.
 You will get a dialog like the one below:

 ![Create TangoSpec server Jive dialog](_images/jive_create_server.png)